alexjamesdesign/healthier-workforce/wp-content/plugins/ninja-forms/readme.txt

 *Bugs:*

 * Resolved an issue that sometimes caused the merge tag menu to not open properly in the form builder.

+= 3.4.26 (25 August 2020) =

+*Bugs:*

+* Sites with WP_DEBUG enabled should no longer display a deprecated parent error on PHP version 7.4.
+* Resolved an issue that was preventing our Screen Options settings from being saved on the submissions page.

 = 3.4.25 (12 August 2020) =